- Identify Scab in wheat

 These are tough questions that have one simple solution: apply an 8.2 oz/A rate of Prosaro fungicide at the early flowering stage (Feekes 10.5.1).
 Prosaro, the No. 1 scab reducer, protects grain quality and yield for high profit potential.
 Prosaro at the 8.2 oz/A rate has a long residual to fight profit-robbing diseases like Fusarium head blight (FHB), known as scab, and other head and leaf diseases.

 Take Action & Prevent Scab:

-- Variety Selection: If you’re a hard red spring wheat producer, each state has a number of varietal options that provide moderate to intermediate resistance to Fusarium head blight, all while simultaneously possessing competitive levels of key agronomic traits.
+- Variety Selection: If you’re wheat, each state has a number of varietal seed options that provide moderate to intermediate resistance to Fusarium head blight, all while simultaneously possessing competitive levels of key agronomic traits.
 This includes grain yield, test weight and straw strength, along with essential quality traits such as protein content.

 - Heat & Humidity: This is the biggest factor that determines the significance of disease.
 The disease favors moderate temperatures of 56-86 degrees Fahrenheit and a high relative humidity exceeding 90 percent, so keep a close watch on the forecast.
 However, scab can still crop up in your wheat, even under ideal weather conditions.

 - Online Assessment: When wheat is at the early flowering stage, check the national Fusarium prediction model that provides a local, daily risk assessment of scab.
 But this is not foolproof.
 The model is correct only 75 percent of the time, so consider past field history and consult a local crop specialist to confirm.